kbergsund/kbergsund/README.md

 <h1><em>Greetings!
 I'm Kyra</em>🦉</h1>
-<p>🎧 Music festival production project manager turned software engineer specializing in front-end web apps using React, Javascript, HTML, CSS, and more.
+<p>🎧 Music festival production project manager turned software engineer specializing in front-end web apps using Vue, React, Javascript, HTML, CSS, and more.
 I am inspired by the potential for software products to create community, connect with their passions, and broaden access to creative expression, outdoor education, and sustainable living.
 I believe it is an avenue that will in turn inspire people to care more for each other and the world we live in. 🌲</p>
 <ul>
 <!--   <li>👨🏼‍💻 See <a href="https://drive.google.com/file/d/1MEx8n67UgSjPADeTwTX9qKvSWyd14rKT/view?usp=sharing">HERE</a> for my resume.
 I bring my eagerness to never stop learning, my enjoyment of solving problems in innovative ways, and my strengths in methodical organization and proactive communication to every team. -->
 <li>🔭 I’m currently working as... a Web Engineer at Output, a company that creates high-end music software and hardware for broad audiences (from professional producers to complete beginners).
 Check out <a href="https://www.output.com"/>our site</a> to learn more! </li>
 <li>🌱 I’m currently learning...
-Wordpress, PHP, Vue.</li>
+Nuxt 3</li>
-<li>😄 I enjoy... spending time in forests and/or on beaches.
-Also, birding.</li>
+<li>😄 I enjoy... spending time in forests and/or on beaches.</li>
 </ul>
 <a href="mailto:k.bergsund@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height="35" alt="Gmail icon"/></a>
 <a href="https://www.linkedin.com/in/kyrabergsund/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" height="35" alt="LinkedIn icon"/></a>